 A great iMac deserves a great keyboard.
 Whether you prefer a trusty mechanical model, an ultra-slim invention, or all the customizable options you can find, we list the best MacOS-friendly keyboards so you can choose the ideal companion.

 The standard Apple Magic Keyboard will do just fine, especially since it comes bundled with the iMac.
 However, the alternatives below offer some compelling options as well, especially if you’re in need of an affordable replacement or a higher-end model with mechanical switches.
+One of the best keyboards is thekeyboard since it is super thin and is a great travel keyboard.

 The super-thin Taptek is a great, compact MacOS keyboard born from a successful crowdfunding project.
 Measuring just 16mm thick (or thin), it’s ideal if you want a keyboard for your iMac that can easily travel with you.